 Are Cucumbers Good for Dogs?

+Cucumbers are an excellent and healthy treat.
+They are especially good for pets that need to lose weight, as they are low in calories.
 Cucumbers also have high water content.
-This crunchy vegetable is actually 96 percent water, which makes it a tasty and hydrating summer treat after a vigorous walk.
+This crunchy vegetable is actually 96% water, which makes it a tasty and hydrating summer treat.

 Combined with exercise and a diet plan, cucumbers and other safe fruits and vegetables can be a great way to help an overweight dog get in shape without cutting out rewards.
 This is especially helpful if your dog’s weight-loss plan involves training for a fun new dog sport or if your dog needs encouragement to improve their leash manners.